thedavidemmanuel/Iris_Species_Classification/README.md

 The model is deployed on Render.
 You can access the API documentation and test the model at:
 [https://iris-species-classification-1.onrender.com/docs#/default/predict_predict_post](https://iris-species-classification-1.onrender.com/docs#/default/predict_predict_post)

+The model is also deployed on vercel as a web app.
+You can access the web app and interact with the UI at: [https://iris-species-classification-5e23.vercel.app/](https://iris-species-classification-5e23.vercel.app/)

 ## Making Predictions

 To make a prediction, send a POST request to the `/predict` endpoint with the following JSON payload: